Package 'framrsquared'

 Nothing.

-Fetches a complete table from a FRAM database.
-Returns a cleaned tibble.
+Fetch a complete table from a FRAM database.

 Description